Splatting-based Synthesis for Video Frame Interpolation: Related Work

-A common category of video frame interpolation approaches takes two images as input and interpolate a frame at an arbitrary time $t$ between the two inputs.
-We have summarized recent video frame interpolation techniques from this category in Table~\ref{tbl:related} since these are most closely related to our proposed synthesis approach.
+A common category of frame interpolation approaches interpolate a frame at an arbitrary time $t$ between two input frames.
+We have summarized recent techniques from this category in the supplementary material since these are most closely related to our proposed approach.
 All of these methods have in common that they require running a neural network to infer the interpolation result at the desired instant.
 That is, they either use a neural network to refine warped representations of the input images, or use a neural network to infer the motion from the desired interpolation instant to the input images before accounting for it.
 Running such neural networks is computationally challenging though, especially at high resolutions.
-This is in contrast to our proposed splatting-based synthesis where, given optical flow estimates between the input frames, synthesizing the interpolation result at any time requires only a few primitive image operations.
+This is in contrast to our splatting-based synthesis where, given optical flow estimates between the input frames, synthesizing the interpolation result at any time instant requires only a few primitive operations.